 Dental Crowns (Caps)

-Your dental crown procedure will typically take two appointments.
 Your initial visit is for preparing the tooth, taking impressions, fabricating and placing a temporary crown.
-The impression of your tooth will be sent to a local dental lab, where an experienced dental laboratory technician will design and fabricate a crown to fit your tooth.
+You will be numbed at this appointment so that we can work on your tooth painlessly and easily.
+Your first appointment will take about 90 minutes.
+The impression of your tooth will be sent to a local dental laboratory, where an experienced dental laboratory technician will design and fabricate a crown to fit your unique tooth.
 This process takes approximately 2 weeks.

 In some cases, we will use a special machine called a CEREC, which allows us prepared your tooth and make your crown in one visit.
-A CEREC machine takes photos of your tooth and mills an all ceramic crown in the office, allowing you to complete your crown in one day rather than over two weeks.
+A CEREC machine takes photos of your tooth and mills an all ceramic crown in the office, allowing you to complete your crown in one day rather than over a few weeks.